 For engagement based on potential company misconduct, cases are selected through the screening of news flows to identify breaches of the UN Global Compact Principles or OECD Guidelines for Multinational Enterprises.
 Both sets of principles cover a broad variety of basic corporate behaviour norms around ESG topics.
-Portfolio holdings are screened on 1) validation of a potential breach, 2) the severity of the breach and 3) the degree of to which management can be held accountable for the issue.
-For all engagements, SMART engagement objectives are defined.
+Portfolio holdings are screened on the validation of a potential breach, the severity of the breach and the degree of to which management can be held accountable for the issue.
+For all engagements, SMART5 engagement objectives are defined.

 In addition, internal portfolio managers and the Responsible Investment team monitor holdings which may lead to selecting companies where engagement may improve the investment case or can mitigate investment risk related to ESG issues.
-Members of the investment team have access to our engagement provider's Active Ownership profiles and engagement records.
+Members of the Investment Team have access to our engagement provider's thematic research and engagement records.
 This additional information feeds into the investment analysis and decision making process.